nhatky160103/DATN/README.md

 [6] V. Bazarevsky et al., "BlazeFace: Sub-millisecond Neural Face Detection on Mobile GPUs," arXiv preprint arXiv:1907.05047, 2019.

 [7] W. Liu et al., "SphereFace: Deep Hypersphere Embedding for Face Recognition," in Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2017, pp. 212–220.

+[8] X. An et al., "Killing Two Birds With One Stone: Efficient and Robust Training of Face Recognition CNNs by Partial FC," in Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2022.

+[9] Z. Zhu et al., "Webface260m: A benchmark unveiling the power of million-scale deep face recognition," in Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2021.